HIAS Fellowship Program

 Application

-Applications for 2026/27 can be uploaded in English as a single PDF file via our application form by March 31, 2025.
+Applications can be uploaded in English as a single PDF file via the application form by March 2, 2026

 An application should comprise the following documents:

-• List of the most important publications (highlighting the most relevant contributions for the intended research project) (max.
-3 pages)
+• list of your most important publications (highlighting the most relevant contributions for the intended research project) (max.
+2 pages)

 • CV including prizes and other awards

-• Description of the planned project for an audience outside the field (max.
+• description of the planned project for an audience outside of the field (max.
 1 page)

-• A link to a video/talk/lecture that is online (optional)
+• link to a video/talk/lecture that is online (optional)

 • For applicants working in the humanities, social sciences and natural/life sciences: doctorate (minimum)